AlphaValue Corporate Services

 Drone Volt is a French company based at Villepinte, near the Roissy-Charles de Gaulle international airport.
-The company, created by Mr Dimitri Batsis, is specialised in the conception, assembly and distribution of aerial remote-controlled drones, as well as associated services, training and software.
+The company, created by Mr Dimitri Batsis, specialises in the conception, assembly and distribution of aerial remote-controlled drones, as well as associated services, training and software.
 Its products address various ranges of markets and clients, from consumer to professional uses, mostly in sectors such as security, inspection, transportation, and topography.

 The core activities of the company include product development, engineering & design and the manufacturing of hardware, flying sensors, data processing platforms and drones.
 The company has also developed software and Artificial Intelligence expertise in order to enhance customer services, proposing turnkey solutions.
 Drone Volt also provides after-sales services as well as training on its equipment and the regulations for drone pilots.
-Since 2023, the company has also developed a new service called Drone Volt Expert, which aims to provide a complete service for ad-hoc use instead of only selling a drone.
+Since 2023, the company has also developed a new service called Drone Volt Expert, which aims to provide a complete service for ad-hoc use, instead of only selling a drone.

 General market, expected to display high growth